 The ornamental plant trade is the largest pathway for the introduction of non-native invasive plant species in Canada.
 Preventing introductions and reducing the spread of these plants is the most cost-effective means to protect against their harmful impacts.

-Read our new publication:
+Read our updated publication:

 Reducing the sales of invasive plants in Canada: to safeguard biodiversity and human health.
+(Click the title above to open.)

 To protect our environment, economy and public health from invasive plant species, the Canadian Coalition for Invasive Plant Regulation (CCIPR) believes Canada should improve policies, tools, and regulations by taking the following measures: